jacksoncouse/jacksoncouse.github.io/_posts/2015-06-19-now-you-can-pay-me.md

 keywords: service, advice, Tuts+, mentorship
 ---

 Now you too can get advice from me!
-I am happy to announce that I am now mentor with [Tuts+ Experts](http://experts.tutsplus.com/)!
+I am happy to announce that I am now a mentor with [Tuts+ Experts](http://experts.tutsplus.com/)!

 ###Mentoring